-Best Nike Parkour Shoes are those who have right cushioning, flexibility, and Nike shoe features of 2020, such as Flyknit mesh and Nike Flywire.
+Best Nike Parkour shoes are those who have the right cushioning, flexibility, and Nike shoe features of 2023, such as Flyknit mesh and Nike Flywire.
 Thus, Nike Zoom Air Pegasus 3 is the right Nike Shoe for Parkour, while Lunarepic Low Flyknit 2 can be considered as the most affordable.

 The most significant change to this year’s model is the upper.
 The upper by design is pretty simple, with just a one-piece mesh design.
 If anything, it was a bit more snug around the heel than last year’s shoes.

 I will say that the upper material did break in a bit more comfortable than the mesh of last year.
 My foot is on the broader side, but after about two runs, the upper had adapted well enough.

 Nike’s Fly Mesh

 While the shoe still uses Nike’s fly mesh, I noticed that this year, Nike focused on making this shoe as breathable as possible.
 The toe box of the Pegasus is just about unchanged.